Gift Wrapped (film): Plot

 In the final gag, Tweety is playing on his new train set in the living room when Sylvester sneaks in with some spare train tracks and sets them up to point the train toward his open mouth, then sets the train in reverse.
 After devouring Tweety in one bite, Sylvester, in turn, is eaten whole by Hector.
-An outraged Granny makes both the dog and cat spit up their respective prey and, having had enough of their carnivorous pursuits, declares in her rage that she will ensure that there will be peace in the house once and for all as she drags both of them out of the room.
+An outraged Granny makes both the dog and cat spit up their respective prey and, having had enough of their carnivorous pursuits declares in her rage that she will ensure that there will be peace in the house once and for all as she drags both of them out of the room.

 The cartoon ends during the evening with Granny (while playing the pipe organ) and Tweety (the only one of the animals who has behaved) singing a variation of the Christmas carol "Hark!
 The Herald Angels Sing".
-On Tweety's right and left are Sylvester and Hector, both with giant Christmas tree stamps taped all over their mouths to prevent trouble from either of them.
+On Tweety's right and left are Sylvester and Hector, both with giant Christmas tree stamps taped all over their mouths to prevent any more trouble from either of them.